Stay organized with collections Save and categorize content based on your preferences.

 Manage requests for access to a published service

-If you have published a service with explicit project approval, you can accept or reject connection requests from consumer projects.
+If you have published a service with explicit approval, you can accept or reject connection requests from consumer projects or VPC networks.

-If you add a project to both the accept list and the deny list, connection requests from that project are rejected.
+If you add a project or network to both the accept list and the deny list, connection requests from that project or network are rejected.

 After a consumer endpoint connection is accepted for a service, the endpoint can connect to the service until the service attachment is deleted.
-This applies whether the project was accepted explicit or because the consumer endpoint connected when the connection preference was set to automatically accept connections.
+This applies whether the consumer was accepted explicitly or because the consumer endpoint connected when the connection preference was set to automatically accept connections.

-• If you remove a project from the accept list, any previously accepted consumer endpoints in that project can connect to the service.
-Connections from new consumer endpoints in that project must be accepted before the endpoint can connect.
+• If you remove a project or network from the accept list, you must accept new consumer endpoints in that project before the endpoint can connect.
+However, any previously accepted consumer endpoints in that project or network can still connect to the service.

-• If you add a project to the reject list, any previously accepted consumer endpoints in that project can connect to the service.
-Connections from new consumer endpoints in that project are rejected from connecting to the service.
+• If you add a project or network to the reject list, connections from new consumer endpoints in that project or network are rejected from connecting to the service.
+However, any previously accepted consumer endpoints in that project or network can still connect to the service.

 Console